knifeyspoony/idapython_scripts/bit_tester/README.md

 # Implementation

 ## Preparation
-Since I hadn't written a GUI plugin before, I decided to look for some previous examples on github.
+Since I hadn't written a GUI plugin before, I decided to look for some examples on github.
 I had previously used some of the [FireEye FLARE plugins](https://github.com/fireeye/flare-ida), and they provided a good starting point for this project.

 ## Plugin Module, Scriptable Plugin, or Script?
 IDA provides users various means of extending functionality.
 Depending on the complexity of your task, you might choose one over the others.